Surprise (2015 film)

 Surprise is a low-budget 2015 Chinese fantasy comedy film directed by Show Joy.
 It is based on a Youku web series of the same name by Show Joy but with a different content.
-It had wide previews on December 12 and 13 and was released on December 18, 2015.
+It had wide previews on 12 and 13 December and was released on 18 December 2015.

 Plot

 The movie tells the story of Wang Dachui (Bai Ke), a youth blessed with some magic powers who often dreams of being the chief demon of the Stone Ox Village.
 One day, he meets with a surprise, which happens to be the arrival of the Tang Sanzang (Chen Bolin) and his three disciples, and his life meets with an unexpected change.

 As for Tang Sanzang and his three disciples, while they find Wang Dachui boring beyond explanation, a magical story of love and killing is about to unravel for both parties.